Transfer to another property

-To be considered for a transfer, you must meet at least 1 of the following criteria to show that your current housing doesn’t meet your housing needs:
+To be considered for a transfer, you must be able to show that your current housing doesn’t meet your housing needs, for example:

 Note: It’s an offence under the Housing Act 2003 to knowingly provide false and misleading information that may influence decisions made about your eligibility for housing services.

 - Attach any paperwork to support your transfer application.